sattwikeeg100/Chhobimancha/README.md

 3. **Watch and Review:** Stream movies, leave reviews, and rate them based on your experience.
 4. **Book Theatre Shows:** Check out upcoming theatre shows and events, and book tickets with ease.
 5. **Manage Your Watchlist and Bookings:** Curate your favorite movie list and access all your booked show tickets for easy reference and download.
-6. **Personalize Your Experience:** Receive personalized recommendations based on your viewing history and preferences.
 7. **Chatbot Support:** Get answers about the platform, Bengali cinemas, and performing arts with our Chatbase assistant.

 ## Support